gdevika423/devika-portfolio/content/platform-systems/ai-governance/doc-health-pipeline/index.md

 This pipeline is live and running against this site:

-- **79 pages** auto-discovered and checked on every run
+- **7 pages** checked on every run - this site's homepage, About, Toolkit, and the four AI/platform-systems pages
-- **Weekly schedule**, plus on-demand runs via GitHub Actions
+- **Weekly schedule** via GitHub Actions, plus on-demand manual runs
+- **Coverage, consistency, and overclaim-risk checks** per page via GPT, plus a small accuracy-evals layer: each page is checked against a short list of known-true facts, and the match rate is tracked over time in the repo
+- **Most recent run: 100% accuracy** (13/13 ground-truth facts confirmed), up from 92.3% in the previous run - the gap was a real internal contradiction on this site's own Publication Pipeline page, which I fixed and then re-ran to confirm
-- **Zero infrastructure cost** beyond a small per-run OpenAI API charge - no separate subscription tooling
+- Reports are markdown files and a running CSV, committed straight back into the repo - no separate dashboard or subscription tooling
-- Reports land privately, both as a structured JSON snapshot and a running GitHub Issue

-A second, related system - matching documentation coverage against sprint and release tickets, rather than checking page content in isolation - is also built and running in a separate private repository.
-It isn't yet written up as its own page here.
+This is a v1: it checks a fixed list of pages, not the whole site automatically, and it doesn't yet check freshness against commit history - both are described as the fuller design below, not yet built.

 ---